Platymek/Cowboy-Shmup/docs/Code Doc.md

 easy health component which automatically drains when a character is hit

 `new.Health(max, onHurt, val)`
+# `Tick`
+contains a timer which ticks down if above zero.
+Time must be set manually on every tick

+`new.Tick(t, onTick)`
+- `t`: current time.
+If above 0, always ticks down
+- `onTick`: calls function/s on time reaching 0.
+You'd probably want to reset this in this function
 ## `Hitbox` and `Hurtbox`
 inherits `Circle` class from `pico-badger` for collisions